dtinth/POST-chat-bot/static/README.md

 Here are some code examples for you to try:

--   This will make the bot give you the text you entered:
+-   This will make the bot echo back the text you send it:

     ```js
     exports.endpoint = createEndpoint(async request => {